List of Hollyoaks characters introduced in 2022: Wendy Blissett

 Wendy Blissett, played by Jennifer Armour, made her first appearance on 4 March 2022.
 She was introduced as the daughter of Silas Blissett (Jeff Rawle) and the great-aunt of Bobby Costello (Jayden Fox).
 She is invited to the village by Mercedes McQueen (Jennifer Metcalfe) when she believes that Bobby has been speaking to her through an app.
 Although at first appearing wanting to help Mercedes with Bobby, even stopping her from taking cocaine, it is eventually revealed she is actually working with Silas to take Bobby away from the McQueen family.
 Wendy departs on 21 June 2022.
 She is then killed off-screen in a suspicious road traffic accident, with it being heavily implied that Silas had something to do with it.

+Speaking to Inside Soap, Armour teased: "Her motives and willingness to please Silas will be explained, as there is an emotional element to the relationship with her father yet to come to light.
+Things will get scary!"
+Jennifer also explained her rivalry with Mercedes: "Every time she feels any sympathy, Mercedes proves her wrong by showing what Wendy believes to be her true colours...
+Mercedes wants to demonstrate she's devoted to her son, but with Wendy subtly manipulating her, she gets stressed and it comes to a head.
+Mercedes loses it and Wendy knows she can use that against her.
+She has convinced Bobby that Mercedes isn't happy with him and they'd be better off living separately.
+It's horrible!"